 Peter V. Baugher

 Peter Baugher prosecutes and defends commercial cases throughout the United States.
 He has won major trials and arbitrations, and has built a strong record in suits on significant issues, or involving companies or individuals with challenging claims to resolve.
 Along with his deep litigation experience, Mr. Baugher frequently engages in arbitrations, both as party counsel and as a neutral arbitrator.
-He also mediates business disputes, and has testified as a witness, most recently as an expert on U.S. securities laws and litigation at a trial in the Bahamas and as a trial practice expert in a professional liability suit in Chicago.
+He also mediates business disputes, and has testified as a witness concerning attorney conduct and fees, and as an expert on U.S. securities laws and litigation at a trial in the Bahamas.

 In the last several years Mr. Baugher has won a multi-million dollar securities action, a multi-million dollar contractual indemnification suit, a million dollar jury verdict in a business acquisition dispute, a multi-million dollar claim against the U.S. Government, and a trial in Delaware Chancery Court.
 Representing a Texas bank in New York federal court, Mr. Baugher obtained a $53 million judgment against Iraq’s primary commercial bank and subsequently pursued the Central Bank of Iraq for further relief through successful Second Circuit appeals.